Fourth of July Treats

 1/4 cup granulated sugar, plus more for sprinkling

 2. Combine the flour, sugar, baking powder and salt in a large mixing bowl.

 3. Cut in the butter with a pastry blender until the mixture resembles coarse crumbs.

 4. Stir in the milk with a fork until the mixture forms a ball.

 5. Knead dough several times on a lightly floured surface until smooth.
 Roll out the dough to about 1/2-inch thickness and cut with a 3-inch star cutter.

-6. Place on ungreased baking sheet and sprinkle with sugar.
-Bake for 10 to 12 minutes or until lightly browned.
+6. Place on ungreased baking sheet and sprinkle with additional sugar.
+Bake for 10-12 minutes or until lightly browned.

 For the fruit filling: 1 cup blueberries and/or 1 cup raspberries mixed with 1 tablespoon sugar.

 To assemble: Cut the slightly cooled shortcakes in half.
 Place some fresh cream (or whipped topping) on the bottom half of the shortcake.
 Add 1/3 cup of the fruit.
 Top with remaining shortcake.
 Garnish with a dollop of cream and fruit.